Photo by Alexis Antonio on Unsplash

 Puerto Rico could be the perfect destination for American travelers.
 It’s part of the U.S., so dollars work, your cellphone works, and your health insurance works.
 It sounds ideal – but is it safe to travel to Puerto Rico?

-While the ongoing recovery from the September 2017 hurricanes still impacts what people can do and where they can stay, from the standpoint of general safety, the answer is yes – Puerto Rico remains one of the safer destinations in the Caribbean.
+While there are still reasons to answer no, starting with the September 2017 hurricanes and the January 2020 earthquakes, from the standpoint of general safety, the answer is yes – Puerto Rico remains one of the safer destinations in the Caribbean.

-Crime: Puerto Rico has a lower crime rate than many mainland U.S. cities.
-However, like Mexico and some other Caribbean islands, there’s a high level of gun crime, drug trafficking, and gang activity, and a relatively high homicide rate.
+Like Mexico and some other Caribbean islands, there’s a high level of gun crime, drug trafficking and gang activity, and the homicide rate is relatively high.

-Theft is also an issue – mostly of the pickpocketing-and-purse-snatching variety, spurred in part by the island’s pronounced economic inequality.
+There’s also an issue with theft – mostly of the pickpocketing-and-purse-snatching variety, spurred in part by the island’s pronounced economic inequality.

-Weather: Hurricane Dorian dumped another load of wind and rain on the storm-ravaged island, though infrastructure held up much better than it did in September 2017.
+Then there’s the weather.
+Hurricane Dorian dumped another load of wind and rain on the storm-ravaged island in early 2020, though infrastructure held up much better than it did in September 2017.

 At that time, hurricanes Maria and Irma left the entire territory without power and one of its dams on the verge of collapse.